-Information on the nature and extent of risks relating to financial instruments as required by IFRS 7 "Financial Instruments: Disclosures" and to insurance contracts as required by IFRS 4 "Insurance Contracts", along with information on regulatory capital required by IAS 1 "Presentation of Financial Statements" will be presented in chapter 5 of the Universal Registration Document.
-This information is an integral part of the notes to the consolidated financial statements of the BNP Paribas Group as at 31 December 2021.
-Section 4 of chapter 5, paragraph Exposures, provisions and cost of risk provides, in particular, IFRS 7 information on credit risk exposures and related impairment broken down according to whether the underlying loans are performing or non-performing status, by geographic area and by industry, as well as details of loans and advances subject to moratoria or to public guarantee schemes in response to the health crisis.
+These condensed consolidated interim financial statements have been prepared in accordance with IAS 34 "Interim Financial Reporting".
+Some information on the nature and extent of risks relating to financial instruments as required by IFRS 7 "Financial Instruments: Disclosures" will be presented in the update A04 of the Universal Registration Document.
+This information provides credit risk exposures and related impairment broken down according to whether the underlying loans are performing or non performing status, by geographic area and by industry, as well as the details of loans and advances subject to moratoria or to public guarantee schemes in response to the health crisis.